-No embellishments needed!
-A tried and true staple of Edinburgh’s Hogmanay, the Street Party is out of this world.
-Each year, the streets of Scotland’s capital say so-long to traffic and hello to thousands of party-goers from all corners of the globe.
-There’s dancing galore (yes, in the street), multiple stages hosting top-class music acts, performers of all kinds, food, drink and lots of fireworks.
+A tried and true staple of Edinburgh’s Hogmanay is its spectacular street party.
+Each year, the main streets of Scotland’s capital say so-long to traffic and hello to thousands of party-goers from all corners of the globe.
+If you’re planning on celebrating on the main thoroughfare of Prince’s Street, make sure you get there early to beat the crowds and wrap up warm.
+Your fortitude will be rewarded with multiple stages hosting world-class musical acts, performers of all kinds, food, drink and an extravaganza of fireworks.

-There’s dancing, and then there’s ceilidh dancing.
-To those unaccustomed with the Scottish country dancing ways, it may seem a tad intimidating.
-And yet, there is nothing like letting go of all inhibitions in a wild Strip The Willow with all your mates.
-From casual local village ceilidhs (expect a wild, fun time) and formal affairs in plush hotels, to the many ceilidhs held in castles, you can’t say you’ve lived until you’ve experienced a Scottish Ceilidh with all the bells and whistles, especially on Hogmanay.
-It would be rude not to!
+To those unaccustomed with the Scottish dance ways, attending a ceilidh may seem a tad intimidating – but there’s nothing like letting go of all inhibitions in a wild jig of Strip The Willow with all your mates.
+Dances range from casual village-hall ceilidhs and formal affairs in fancy hotels, to the fanciest of ceilidhs held in castles.
+Don’t worry about not knowing the steps – there’s always a caller shouting out instructions to the dancers, and messing up is part of the fun.
+There’s nothing like experiencing a true Scottish ceilidh with all the bells and whistles, especially on Hogmanay.

-As one of the many cultural idiosyncrasies of Scotland, the aim of the first footing game is to literally be the ‘first foot’ across the house threshold of your nearest and dearest starting anytime after midnight on Hogmanay.
-Traditionally speaking, people preferred dark-haired men to arrive first, as it brought good luck for the coming year.
+The aim of the first-footing custom is to be the ‘first foot’ across the threshold of your nearest and dearest’s home, starting anytime after midnight on Hogmanay.
+Traditionally speaking, people preferred dark-haired men to arrive first, as it’s believed to bring good luck for the coming year.
 Fair-haired people weren’t as encouraged after Viking invasion times.
-Obviously, this is not the case today, as all are welcome.
-It’s customary to bring a first-footing gift (seriously, it would be very rude and bad luck not to).
-Popular gifts include shortbread, black buns, whisky to toast and coal for warmth.
+However, nowadays all are welcome – so long as you bring a gift (it’s bad luck not to).
+Popular gifts include shortbread, the traditional Hogmanay food of black buns, whisky for toasts and coal for warmth.
 Nowadays, Scots are known to improvise – any gift goes, really!

-Forget the New Year’s Eve kiss and head to Stonehaven for the most unforgettable moment.
-Every Hogmanay, a parade of men in kilts and women march through the main street of this fishing village the moment the clocks strike midnight – swinging great big fire balls around their heads.
+Forget the New Year’s Eve kiss, and head to Stonehaven to experience the most unforgettable moment of your year.
+Every Hogmanay, a parade of kilted men and women march through the main street of this fishing village at the moment the clocks strike midnight – swinging great big fireballs around their heads.
 This age-old tradition stems from a 19th-century fisherman’s festival; however, its roots predate Christianity.
 Thankfully for onlookers, these mighty fireballs are contained in cages for safety purposes and are stuffed with things like old jeans, newspapers and cardboard.
-It’s believed that the ceremony wards off evil spirts for the new year.
+It’s believed that the ceremony wards off evil spirts for the New Year.